saekizm/fafel-lang/technical_manual/tech_specs.md

 If none of these parsers match, it returns a parser error.

-intDeclParser:
-This function takes a string as input and returns an IntDecl as output.
+`intDeclParser`: This function takes a string as input and returns an IntDecl as output.
 It parses a string that starts with an identifier, followed by a colon, a space, and an intTypeParser.
 Then it returns an IntDecl with the name of the variable and its type.

-floatDeclParser:
-This function takes a string as input and returns a FloatDecl as output.
+`floatDeclParser`: This function takes a string as input and returns a FloatDecl as output.
 It parses a string that starts with an identifier, followed by a colon, a space, and a floatTypeParser.
 Then it returns a FloatDecl with the name of the variable and its type.

-boolDeclParser:
-This function takes a string as input and returns a BoolDecl as output.
+`boolDeclParser`: This function takes a string as input and returns a BoolDecl as output.
 It parses a string that starts with an identifier, followed by a colon, a space, and a boolTypeParser.
 Then it returns a BoolDecl with the name of the variable and its type.

-addressDeclParser:
-This function takes a string as input and returns an AddressDecl as output.
+`addressDeclParser`: This function takes a string as input and returns an AddressDecl as output.
 It parses a string that starts with an identifier, followed by a colon, a space, and an addressTypeParser.
 Then it returns an AddressDecl with the name of the variable and its type.

-mapDeclParser:
-This function takes a string as input and returns a MapDecl as output.
+`mapDeclParser`: This function takes a string as input and returns a MapDecl as output.
 It parses a string that starts with an identifier, followed by a colon, a space, and a mapTypeParser.
 Then it returns a MapDecl with the name of the variable and its type.

-listDeclParser:
-This function takes a string as input and returns a ListDecl as output.
+`listDeclParser`: This function takes a string as input and returns a ListDecl as output.
 It parses a string that starts with an identifier, followed by a colon, a space, and a listTypeParser.
 Then it returns a ListDecl with the name of the variable and its type.

-dataTypeParser:
-This function takes a string as input and returns a DataType as output.
+`dataTypeParser`: This function takes a string as input and returns a DataType as output.
 It tries to parse different types of DataType in a specific order of precedence:

 ```
   - stateTypeParser